- Claim TPD from Superannuation Funds

 - Not attaching a support letter to the claim submission.

-- Waiting too long to file a claim
+- Waiting too long to lodge a claim

 In Australia, people who have changed careers or jobs can have accounts with multiple super funds and, consequently, have TPD insurance coverage from several insurers.
-These fortunate people could make multiple TPD claims for the same illness or injury.
+In some situations, it may be possible to make a separate TPD claim on each policy.

-In this situation, the process of making a TPD claim is the same.
-However, you must claim separately with each super fund and insurance provider.
+In this case, the process of making a TPD claim is the same.
 Given that every TPD policy will have different terms, conditions, and requirements for satisfying the TPD definition, the requirements for each will likely vary.
-However, once approved, you will likely receive a six-figure settlement.

 Tax Implications of TPD Payouts

-Successfully claiming a TPD payout can considerably impact your financial situation.
-Usually, after approval, a lump-sum payment is made into a superannuation fund account.
+You should know the tax implications when you successfully claim a TPD payout, as it can considerably impact your financial situation.
+After approval, a lump-sum payment is made into a superannuation fund account.
 What you do next will determine how much tax you will pay on a typical TPD payout.

 The good news is that you might pay little to no tax if you keep the money in your super fund account until you retire.
 However, once you withdraw, these funds are treated as taxable income.

 In Australia, the TPD tax rate is usually 22%.
-However, you will likely have a tax-free component because your super fund will calculate a tax-free uplift.
-This calculation considers your date of birth, eligible service date, and the date you last worked.
+However, you will likely have a tax-free component because the super fund will calculate a tax-free uplift.
+This calculation considers the following:

-Sadly, superannuation funds do not always get this right, so your best strategy is to seek reliable financial advice before withdrawing money from a TPD claim settlement.
+Superannuation funds do not always get this right, so seek reliable financial advice before withdrawing money from a TPD claim settlement.

-Accessing your TPD lump sum involves the following steps:
+Accessing a TPD lump sum involves the following steps:

 - Make a TPD claim after ceasing work due to an injury or illness.